What Makes a Good Bank Account When You’re Broke? Here’s What to Look For

 Monthly fees of $5 or $10 can eat away at what little you have, and you might not notice until it’s too late.

 You’ll also want to find an account that offers free ATM use, ideally, and a favorable overdraft policy.

 Many banks let you use their network ATMs for free, so if you stick close to one area and the network is convenient to you, this may not be an issue.

-If you tend to travel or move around often, consider an online bank like Aspiration or Schwab Bank for accounts that not only offer free in-network ATMs, but also reimburse you for any out-of-network ATM fees.
+If you tend to travel or move around often, consider an online bank like Schwab Bank for accounts that not only offer free in-network ATMs, but also reimburse you for any out-of-network ATM fees.

 What makes a good overdraft policy might surprise you.
 “Overdraft protection” sounds like a helpful feature, but it can actually be dangerous, Money magazine points out.

 When your checking account includes overdraft protection, a debit transaction or ATM withdrawal that pushes your balance below zero usually results in an overdraft fee.
 Several of these transactions can occur before you realize you’ve gone negative, resulting in hundreds of dollars in fees.

 Instead, look for an account that allows you to choose whether or not to allow overdraft protection.
 My checking account at U.S. Bank, for example, allows me to turn the feature on or off with the tap of a button in the mobile app or online, and it will be effective immediately.